hamyyy/SFML-Template/README.md

 5. Copy the keybindings into this file.
 Feel free to change them if you don't like them later.
 6. Hit the **F9** key to run the **Build & Run: Release** task.
 It should run the Makefile, find the compiler, build the Main.cpp into Main.o, and launch the green circle hello world that you should recognize from the official SFML guide. **Shift+F9** will launch the basic Debug build, and F8 will launch the actual Debugger along with the Debug build.

+## Adding Source Files

+Source files and folders are automatically detected by the Makefile.
+It looks for them in the "src" folder, and at the moment builds from .c, .cpp & .rc files.

 ## Makefile Environment

-Originally, this boilerplate used tasks.json to contain all the environment variables, but I've since moved them out into separate .mk (Make) files to organize them by build type & platform, so you can customize which SFML libraries to include if you want, or pretty much anything without having to edit the tasks.json.
-Each .mk file is outlined below:
+The environment variables used by the Makefile are managed from the **env** folder in separate .mk (Make) files, organized by build type & platform, so you can customize which SFML libraries to include if you want, or pretty much anything without having to edit the tasks.json.
+Each file is outlined below:

     ./build.sh: Contains the build scripts that tasks.json calls

-    ./env.mk: All platforms/builds (excluded by default)
+    ./env/.all.mk: All platforms/builds (excluded by default)

     ./env/.debug.mk: All platforms, Debug build
     ./env/.release.mk: All platforms, Release build